Logasdf/Client/README.md

 ## Game Lobby
 - ~~Connect to the server~~
+    - Self-study on how to deal with IO with C#
+    - **define PacketManager::Serialize function**
 - ~~Draw UI for the lobby~~
 - **Get the list of gamerooms from the server**
     - **Send the request to get the list of gamerooms right after the connection is established.**